pycontw/reviewer-guidebook/reviewer-guide.en.md

 # Notice
 + Giving **constructive comments** is helpful for the review process, and helps author in the modification stage.
-+ When rating, please put yourself into author's shoes, refer to [《How to Propose a Talk》](https://tw.pycon.org/2021/en-us/speaking/talk) about good ideas and bad ideas as judging criteria.
++ When rating, please put yourself into author's shoes, refer to [《How to Propose a Talk》](https://tw.pycon.org/2022/en-us/speaking/talk) about good ideas and bad ideas as judging criteria.
 We also welcome reviewers to give us more advice on how to distinguish good and bad ideas for proposals.
 + Please vote and comment according to **Python Level** of the proposal.
-For Python Level, please refer to [《How to Choose the Python Level》](https://tw.pycon.org/2021/en-us/speaking/talk)。
+For Python Level, please refer to [《How to Choose the Python Level》](https://tw.pycon.org/2022/en-us/speaking/talk)。
 + Although accepting or rejecting is our standard as reviewers, but for PyCon TW, it's not only about accepting and rejecting, but also to foster the community.
 Please judge in a mindset of **how to make the proposal better**, not just yes or no.
-+ Even though the review process is anonymous, we should respect author and follow PyCon TW [Code of Conduct](https://tw.pycon.org/2021/en-us/about/code-of-conduct).
++ Even though the review process is anonymous, we should respect author and follow PyCon TW [Code of Conduct](https://tw.pycon.org/2022/en-us/about/code-of-conduct).

 # Details
-+ Language options for proposals are: English talk, Chinese talk with English slides, Chinese talk with Chinese slides and Taiwanese Hokkien.
++ Language options for proposals are: English talk, non-English talk with English slides.
 When an author choose to do **English talk**, please use English to comment.

 # Voting and Acceptance